We believe access to excellent healthcare is a basic human right.

 if you do not have insurance as we have options available.

-• At your first appointment, we will bill your insurance company as an out-of-network provider.
-Insurance companies may choose to cover the full billed amount, cover a portion, or deny the claim entirely.
+Out-of-network Insurance companies may choose to cover the full billed amount, cover a portion, or deny the claim entirely.

 If they pay the full amount, wonderful.
-If they pay at least $100 toward the visit, we will consider your balance paid in full.
-If they pay less than $100 or nothing at all, you will be responsible for the remaining balance, up to $100.
+If they pay at least $150 toward the visit, we will consider your balance paid in full.
+If they pay less than $150 or nothing at all, you will be responsible for the remaining balance, up to $150.

 We are actively pursuing contracts with all major insurance companies and hope to be accepted as in-network soon.
 Your voice helps—contacting your insurance company to request that Form and Function Healthcare be added to their network can make a real difference.